We sort your Self Assessment for you. £119, all in.

-If you’re a UK tax resident, you need to declare your offshore gains and income to HMRC, file a Self Assessment tax return and pay tax on them.
+An offshore account is an accounting way of saying an account located “abroad” or “overseas”.
+You’ve probably heard the term in the context of tax evasion, although it’s an unfortunate association.
+That’s because, if you’re a UK tax resident, you need to declare your offshore gains and income to HMRC.
+You need to file a Self Assessment tax return and pay tax on it.

-The only exception is if you declare yourself to be a “non-domiciled” person – but then you also lose your UK tax-free allowances and have to pay a special charge (it starts at £30,000 per year).
+The only exception is if you declare yourself to be a “non-domiciled” person.
+In this case, you also lose your UK tax-free allowances and have to pay a special charge (that starts at £30,000 per year).

 Another special situation is when you’re a UK tax resident and run a limited company that’s based abroad, and you’re its only director and shareholder.
-The HMRC will likely consider your company a UK tax resident and ask you to pay UK corporation tax for its profits (instead of the local corporation tax wherever your offshore company is registered).
+The HMRC will likely consider your company a UK tax resident.
+You’ll be asked to pay UK Corporation Tax for its profits, rather than the local corporation tax wherever your offshore company is registered.

 Yes, they are.
 But the way you approach your tax liabilities is where you can come into hot water.
 As long as all of your income, whether offshore or onshore, is declared to HMRC, you’re safe.